rhai-code/instructlab-granite-images/granite-cpu.md

 For example, to pass the "--port" argument, set the environment variable "LLAMA_PORT" when running the container e.g.

-`podman run --network host --ipc=host -it -e "LLAMA_PORT=8090" redhat/granite-7b-lab-gguf -s`
+`podman run --network host --device /dev/dri --ipc=host -it -e "LLAMA_PORT=8090" redhat/granite-7b-lab-gguf -s`

 This will start the llama.cpp server listening on port 8090.